 Since most businesses make money from their mailing list, let’s look at some specific ways you can grow your mailing list on Facebook to increase your online income.

 - Post new signup incentives (free e-books, reports, whitepapers, discounts, etc.) on your Facebook wall.
 For extra exposure, promote your post using the traditional Facebook Ads interface so you can target your post to the Facebook audience most likely to sign up and later become customers.
-Continue the ad as long as you continue getting signups.
+Continue the ad as long as you continue getting signups for a good price.

 - Look for opportunities in relevant Facebook groups to share your signup incentives.
 Start by joining groups where your target customers are active.
 Look at the question they post most frequently.
 Create signup incentives that answer those questions and leave a short, informative answer with a link to your squeeze page so people can learn more. .